5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 # 5. Past Achievements

+* Instigated ChainID 0 adding it to the CAIP-10 standard.
 * Launched for ETHDenver 2024, onboarding 19,000+ ENS subdomains.
-* Developed ChainID 0 for CAIP-10 standard.
+* In 2024, ETHDenver onboarding took an average of 18 minutes and only 23% were able to stake Spork and join the DAO, this year onboarding took 90 seconds and 100% of users staked Spork.
 * Delivered frictionless user experiences for ETHDenver attendees.
 * Maintained high user satisfaction through personalized onboarding.
 * Working with several other clients big and small on similar products.